 I next worked for six years in a small biotechnology company and one of its spin-offs, studying the genetics of inflammatory diseases such as Crohn’s Disease and Rheumatoid Arthritis.
 Along the way, I became the company’s Director of Research Operations, and wound up managing both people and projects, interacting with collaborators and investors, and taking care of company operations.
 I’ve also done a fair bit of consulting with government agencies, biotechnology and pharmaceutical companies, and life sciences market research and venture capital firms.

-Since January of 2006, I’ve been at The Centre for Applied Genomics (TCAG) at The Hospital for Sick Children in Toronto, Canada, where I am now the Assistant Director.
+Since January of 2006, I’ve been at The Centre for Applied Genomics (TCAG) at The Hospital for Sick Children in Toronto, Canada, where I am the Assistant Director.
 I’m interested in how genomic variation can contribute to the neuromotor condition, Cerebral Palsy, and am an active member of both CP-NET and the International Cerebral Palsy Genomics Consortium.
 I find time to do a bit of teaching, occasionally lecturing to both college and university students.

 You can find me writing here, and occasionally at other places.
 If I’m not doing that, you might find me taking photographs of race cars, old buildings, and other interesting things I come across.